 It’s common for people to turn to drugs and alcohol because they induce an altered state and therefore provide an escape from their problems, emotional or physical pain, and stress.
 Some feelings are hard to bear, especially if they are intense, and particularly if a person feels that they cannot express those feelings for whatever reason.
 Smoking marijuana numbs people of their feelings.
 But sadly, it can also keep someone in the harmful cycle of repeatedly using the drug.

 If someone were ready to put their marijuana use to an end, they might consider the following suggestions:

-Once you identify what your withdrawal symptoms are and what you can do about them, then the road ahead may not be as challenging.
+- Recognize that you’re going to experience withdrawal symptoms: Once you identify what your withdrawal symptoms are and what you can do about them, then the road ahead may not be as challenging.
 You’ll have an idea of what to expect and how to handle it.

 - Build motivation for staying clean: Make a list of the reasons why you want to quit.
 They may be things like you want to be able to focus more or you want to develop closer and healthier relationships with your family.
 Knowing why you’re quitting can help to say no to urges and cravings.

 - Recognize that cravings will be a part of your recovery: Again, if you know what you’re up against, and especially if you’re prepared with tools for facing cravings, then the road to recovery will be smoother than you think.
 However, it’s important to have a list of ready tools to use in order to curb cravings when they arise.